-where $M$ being an integer.
-There are no higher order terms with respect to $c_i$.
-In fact if there are higher order terms, they can be factorized into linear polynomials, either with rational minors of $C$ as coefficients or with non-rational minors.
-In the former case, one of the linear polynomials can be redefined as the geometry constraints.
-For the later case, some $c_i/c_j$ are non-rational, a case which is beyond the scope of this paper.
+where $S$ is an integer.
+There are no higher order terms with respect to $c_i$'s.
+In fact if there are higher order terms, they can be factorized into linear polynomials either with rational minors of $C$ as coefficients or with non-rational minors.
+For the former case, one of the linear polynomials can be redefined as the geometry constraints.
+For the latter case, some $c_i/c_j$ are non-rational, which is beyond the scope of this paper.

-Among the constraints in Eq.~\ref{ExpandCon}, we can choose arbitrary $n-k-1$ equations to solve for $c_i/c_r$.
-We can then substitute the solutions of $c_i/c_r$ to obtain all the geometric constraints of $C$ resulted from the soft-limit.
+Among the constraints in Eq. \ref{ExpandCon}, we can choose arbitrary $n-k-1$ equations to solve for the $c_i/c_r$.
+For other equations, we can substitute the solutions of $c_i/c_r$ to get all the geometry constraints for $C$ after taking the soft limit.